Yaswanth-ampolu/sushma-test-seq-offline-mode/README.md

-# Spring Test Sequence Generator
+# AI Spring Test Sequence Generator

 A desktop application for generating test sequences for spring testing machines.
 This application uses modern large language models to generate test sequences based on natural language descriptions of spring parameters.